s12v/exec-with-secrets/README.md

  - `{aws-sm}/app/staging/param{prop1}` - loads secret `/app/staging/param` from AWS Secrets Manager and takes `prop1` property

 Then it runs `exec` system call and replaces itself with your app.

-For AWS access the default credentials chain is used.
+The default credentials chain is used for AWS access.

 ## Examples